 - the leader doubled alto and violin and we played stuff like ‘The Hokey Coke' for the dancers at the Cock Inn,

 (Epping High Street) a far cry from my jazz aspirations.
 Later, joining an army dance band with real musicians

-Carrying my drum kit back from the bus stop after the Epping gigs, the guns on Wanstead Flats
+Carrying my drum kit back from the bus stop after the Epping gigs, the guns on Wanstead Flats sometimes kicked up

-more around.
-Probably, a bigger danger than bombs was falling shrapnel from gunfire.
+a bigger danger than bombs was falling shrapnel from gunfire.
 Being out wandering around during air raids was foolhardy, to

 say the least.